 Make no mistake, though, as impressive as your victory here has proven to be, Herr General, Britain and the United States have vowed to continue the war.
 We must be prepared to fend off another invasion in the future, but for now, you and your men have been granted leave to enjoy the Italian countryside.
-A well-deserved reward, if I may say so!